-- Three transfer credits from outside institutions may be applied to certificate programs. - Actively enrolled Central Penn College (CPC) students may apply earned credits towards certificates. - Associate degree seeking students can earn a maximum of 9 approved lifelong learning credits - Bachelor degree seeking students can earn a maximum of 18 approved lifelong learning credits. - Applicable graduate transfer credits and/or work/lifelong learning can apply up to a maximum of 9 combined credits. - For more information, please visit the website at: www.centralpenn.edu/prospectivestudents/continuing-ed-students/lifelonglearningcredits/.
+- Three transfer credits from outside institutions may be applied to certificate programs. - Actively enrolled Central Penn College (CPC) students may apply earned credits towards certificates. in Certificate Programs can only transfer three earned CPC credits to an 18- credit certificate program. - Associate degree seeking students can earn a maximum of 9 approved lifelong learning credits. - Bachelor degree seeking students can earn a maximum of 18 approved lifelong learning credits. - Applicable graduate transfer credits and/or work/lifelong learning can apply up to a maximum of 9 combined credits. - For more information, please visit the website at: www.centralpenn.edu/prospective-students/continuing-ed-students/lifelonglearningcredits/.